sjpope/CompNetworks/READMEv2.md

     ```
 3. Use SFTP to transfer the server script `server_udp.py` to this directory.

-### Client Setup on Zeus
+### Client Setup on Environment 2
-1. Connect to Zeus using SSH:
+1. Connect to Environment 2 using SSH:
     ```bash
-    ssh username@zeus.cs.txstate.edu
+    ssh username@Env2
     ```
 2. Navigate to your project directory or create a new one:
     ```bash